SC34 Electrical Safety

 3.5.
 Voltage

-Voltage - The following ranges of voltage are defined for non-conductive environments:
+The following ranges of voltage are defined for non-conductive environments:

 • High Voltage: A potential normally exceeding Low Voltage;